HLTech/SqlEventStore4J/README.md

 }
 ```

-Now we have to create repository for `Order` aggregate
+Now we have to create a repository for `Order` aggregate

 ```java
 class OrderRepository extends AggregateRepository<Order, Event> {